ozmodiar192/washyobutt/README.md

 What to do now?
 I think I'll create a subset of my terraform scripts with just the state backend setup shit, and then import the state into my main terraform setup.
 I could also explicitly tell terraform to target certain types of resources, but as my project grows it'll be a pain in the ass to maintain.
 If I could do an exclude on my setup.tf resources, or if terraform just continued on rather than exiting when it encountered my prevent_destroy stuff, I'd be fine.

 But I'm not fine.

+#### Fixing Remote State

+I spent a bunch of time trying to make remote state work.
+My goal was to have the state infrastructure defined in terraform, but it just wasn't in the cards.
+First I tried creating a new directory where I put only the state-related infrastructure (the s3 bucket, the dynamoDB table, and a backend for state).
+That worked, until it came time to apply the rest of my infrastructure.
+The issue was that the backend was now servicing two distinct terraform directories, so when I did "terraform plan" in my directory, it flagged my infrastructure shit for deletion because it was in the state file, but not defined in my current working directory.

+I considered importing the objects, but that won't work either, because importing something puts it under the management of terraform.
+That would put me right back to my original problem; I don't want to tear down my state-related infrastructure when I'm tearing down everything else.
+I tried using different keys, but that didn't seem to work.
+The "key" should be the path within the bucket where things are stored, but I wasn't sure how that works when you're using DynamoDB, and I honestly didn't spend a lot of time on it.

+Eventually, I bit the bullet and manually created the dynamoDB table and S3 bucket in the console.
+Then I defined the backend in terraform in my backend.tf file, and everything worked fine.
+That leaves my S3 bucket and DynamoDB table out there, totally isolated from terraform, as long as I never import them.
+I honestly think this is the best way to do it, even though I consider it a minor compromise to my intention of creating a fully self-contained infrastructure.

+Again, this would all work handily if you the terraform lifecycle option "prevent_destroy" just skipped a resource instead of blowing up and exiting.